cofoundry-cms/Cofoundry.Docs/src/References/Common Config Settings.md

 ## SiteUrlResolverSettings

-- **Cofoundry:SiteUrlResolver:SiteUrlRoot** The root url to use when resolving a relative to absolute URL, e.g. 'http://www.cofoundry.org'.
-If this value is not defined then the default implementation will fall back to using URL url from the request.
+- **Cofoundry:SiteUrlResolver:SiteUrlRoot** The root URL to use when resolving a relative to absolute URL, e.g. 'http://www.cofoundry.org'.
+If this value is not defined then the default implementation will fall back to using URL from the request.

 ## StaticFilesSettings